International 5MHz Ham Radio 60 meters Band Information

 Evening/Night Guidelines:

 5MHz channels are a shared resource with many users.
-Especially on this band, it is very important to use the lowest

-power necessary for communications.
-The Rock Band is always open to somewhere.
-At night, you may find that 20
+Rock Band is always open to somewhere.
+At night, you may

-Watts is sufficient.
-In many countries,
+find that 20 Watts is sufficient.
+In many

-amateurs are secondary users and must QRT when a primary station is on
+countries, amateurs are secondary users and must QRT when

-the channel.
-For this reason, transmission time should be kept to a
+transmission time should be kept to a minimum, and it is

-minimum, and it is best to wait a few seconds before responding during
+best to wait a few seconds before responding during a QSO

-a QSO conversation.
-Considerate hams usually try to avoid longwinded ragchews during
+conversation.
+Considerate hams usually try to avoid

-peak evening hours whenever activity is high and propagation is open
+activity is high and propagation is open for wide regional

-for wide regional communications on the 5MHz channels.
+communications on the 5MHz channels.

-Useful operating techniques for the 5MHz channels:
+Useful operating techniques for the 5MHz

-mode.
-If possible, also include narrow TX bandwidth (2.4kHz transmit filter) and the correct
+TX bandwidth (2.4kHz transmit filter) and the correct

 transmit power level.

-2. Before transmitting, check your
+2. Before transmitting, check your transceiver

-transceiver calibration against a time/frequency reference signal
+calibration against a time/frequency reference

-such as WWV on 5000.000 kHz.
-Select a channel, check your power
+signal such as WWV on 5000.000 kHz.
+Select a channel,

-setting, lock your VFO dial, and lock your microphone "channel Up/Down"
+check your power setting, lock your VFO dial, and lock

-switch and keypad.
+your microphone "channel Up/Down" switch and keypad.

-3. Use your RIT or receive clarifier to tune
+3. Use your RIT or receive clarifier to tune other

-other stations in.
+stations in.
 Do not change your main VFO dial or transmit

 frequency unless you discover that you are out of calibration.